Financial services is regulatorily demanding and high risk – make sure your customers and workforce are secure.

 In the financial services sector, you not only need to worry about protecting extremely sensitive customer data, but you must also ensure compliance with a range of stringent regulations, including the Payment Card Industry-Data Security Standard (PCI-DSS), Gramm-Leach-Bliley Act (GLBA) and the Sarbanes-Oxley Act (SOX).

 Many regulations require you to ensure access is secure and enforce strict identity management practices, which could negatively impact the user experience.
-Stronger authentication with the flexibility to adapt to each user is essential to meeting all expectations and requirements.
+Stronger bank authentication with the flexibility to adapt to each user is essential to meeting all expectations and requirements.

 Customer Success Story